tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 Weather forecast with widgets for up to 10 days, based on open data from the Deutscher Wetterdienst (DWD).

+## Features

+- weather forecast for up to 10 days for over 5000 locations worldwide
+- 100% based on open data (no api keys needed)
+- no ads, no tracking, no 3rd party libraries/dependencies
+- supports weather on wearables using GadgetBridge
+- weather warnings, rain radar and pollen count forecast for Germany
+- uv hazard index forecast
+- text forecasts and weather maps
+- multiple home screen widgets
+- highly customizable

 ## Screenshots

 ![Screenshot #1](https://codeberg.org/Starfish/TinyWeatherForecastGermany/media/branch/master/fastlane/metadata/android/en-US/images/phoneScreenshots/1.png)